 If there are meaningful discrepancies between the Closing Disclosure and Loan Estimate and the final mortgage terms have changed or increased significantly, then ask the lender for an explanation as this could be a sign that you are getting ripped off.
 You should cancel (also known as rescind) the mortgage if you are not satisfied with the lender’s explanation and the discrepancies cannot be resolved.
-You can cancel your mortgage at any time before you sign loan documents and you are free to work with a different lender.
+For a home purchase loan, you can cancel your mortgage at any time before you sign loan documents and you are free to work with a different lender.
 Although you may be out non-refundable costs such as your appraisal fee and certain lender fees, canceling a bad mortgage will save you much more money over the life of the mortgage.

 One way to avoid potential negative surprises is to lock your mortgage.
 That way, all key terms and costs are agreed to by you and the lender at the start of the process and remain unchanged through the closing of your mortgage.